FY22 PATCH for Providers Workshops

 This educational activity is designed to change learner competence and focuses on the following competency areas:

-- The American Board of Medical Specialties’: Patient care and procedural skills, practice based learning and improvement, interpersonal and communication skills, and professionalism
+- The American Board of Medical Specialties’: Interpersonal and communication skills

 - Institute of Medicine: Patient-centered care